 Breakfast – The Downtowner At Hotel Indigo

-The menu at the Downtowner is slightly smaller than your average one but the dishes that are on it are very well prepared.
+The menu at the Downtowner is slightly smaller than your average restaurant but the dishes are very well prepared.
 Since The Downtowner is part of Hotel Indigo they sure know how to cook a scrumptious breakfast.
 You can get an array of pancakes, French toast, sandwiches, and burgers, all of which are packed and filling, you won’t get mouthfuls of plain buns or bread here.
-The popular menu items are the pecan and bacon pancakes and the cheddar and bacon sandwich.
-The Downtowner serves genuine strong coffee to help start your day the right way.
+The popular menu items are pecan and bacon pancakes and the cheddar and bacon sandwich.
+The Downtowner serves strong and tasty coffee to help start your day the right way.

 Agua Fresca – El Super Market

 If your looking to kick back and cook up your own feast during your stay in El Paso then El Super Market is the place to go to stock up the fridge.
 They have a huge range of foods, some of which you won’t find in other supermarkets, with constant deals on fresh produce and meats.

 There is a food court inside if you’re looking for a quick bite to eat whilst doing your shop and they offer 10% military discount.
 Inside the supermarket, there is a fresh seafood section and a bakery where the Agua Fresca is out of this world.
 The locals head to El Super Market specifically for the fresh tortillas.